-The Office of Emergency Management operates out of the Town Manager’s Office and the Town’s Emergency Operations Center (EOC).
+The Office of Emergency Management operates out of the Fire-Rescue Department and the Town’s Emergency Operations Center (EOC).

 Emergency management incorporates four specific phases to achieve our goals, namely:

 Any activities that can prevent an emergency, reduce the chance of an emergency happening, or reduce the damaging effects of unavoidable hazards are considered mitigation.
 Mitigation activities take place before an emergency occurs.
 A classic example of mitigation in our normal everyday lives is the Town's Fire Codes.

 Phase 2: Preparedness